 You will want to locate the Steam app, and from there, allow it to communicate with the internet.
 Restart your computer to see if things are back to normal.

 Read: How to download Steam Cloud Saves to PC.

 Does Steam Cloud cost money?

-Saving your game files (profile stats, game settings, save games, and other type of data) into the cloud is free, however, developers will likely have to pay to have their games take advantage of other Steam Cloud features.
+Saving your game files (profile stats, game settings, save games, and other type of data) into the cloud is free.
+However, developers will likely have to pay to have their games take advantage of other Steam Cloud features.
 Also, there are some limits on file size and thresholds.

 Can I stream Steam to my TV?

 Yes, you can stream Steam to your TV, mobile device, or even another computer.
 For this, you will need the free Steam Link app.
 The app also supports Remote Play Together.
 You can also join a game that is hosted on your friend’s computer with a click.
 Steam Link app is supported on various platforms including Windows, Mac, Linux, Apple iPhone, iPad, Apple TV, Android TV, Tablets, and Phones, Samsung Smart TVs, and Raspberry Pi 3, 3+, and 4.